NEOCompToronto/NEOCompetition/GPOW.md

-# General Proof of Work and Share Economy
+# PROV Service and Share Economy